pillaiharish/network-packet-analyser/README.md

 # NETWORK PACKET ANALYSER
-I have a mac connected to the internet.
-Want to keep a track of the websites that i visit.
-A Golang code running on the background which will help me to keep count of the number of times i have visited a website is capture.
+I have a Mac connected to the Internet.
+Want to keep a track of the websites that I visit.
+A Golang code running on the background which will help me to keep count of the number of times I have visited a website is captured.
+Also I have a monitor list which will monitor the domains I want to observe and flag them separately when visited along with its frequency.

 ## Pass the interface name
+Find out the active interface which is serving network traffic.
+It can be Wi-Fi or Ethernet interface.
 For me it is en0 on which I am connected on my home wifi.
-Since this code captures packets on interface, the main should run on root permissions.
+Since this code captures packets on interface, the main.go should run on root permissions.
 The terminal logs will print the domain names.
+The UI will load the visited domains traffic and the malware domains.
+The malware domains are the domains which are visited domains and also in the monitor

 ```bash
 sudo go run src/main.go en0